A self-consistent explanation of the MeV line in GRB 221009A unveils a dense circum-stellar medium

 With these caveats in mind, we fitted the simple HLE physical model (Eqs.\ \ref{eq:L_HLE} and \ref{eq:hnu_HLE}) to two sub-samples of the data points shown in Fig.\ \ref{fig:lc_and_line_props}, selected as follows.
 We ignored data beyond $t=320$ s and we did not take into account the results from \citet[][because of the discontinuous $h\nu_\mathrm{line}$ implied there, which is in contradiction with the assessment from the other analyses]{Axelsson2024} and from \citet[][because of the low significance]{Frederiks2023}.
 Both sub-samples hence comprise datapoints from \citetalias{Ravasio2024} and \citet{Zhang2024_observation}: in one case, we conservatively excluded the line properties inferred by \citet{Zhang2024_observation} using data earlier than $t=275$ s (i.e.\ BTI data), while in the other case we included all their datapoints.
 Appendix \ref{sec:HLE_fitting} provides technical details about the procedure used.
-The results are summarised in Table \ref{tab:HLE_fit_results}.
-In Fig. \ref{fig:HLE_fit_results} we also show with cyan (magenta) lines 100 posterior samples of the model line luminosity and photon energy evolution obtained from the fit excluding (including) the data within the BTI.
+The results are summarized in Table \ref{tab:HLE_fit_results}, where number in parentheses refer to the analysis that includes BTI data.
+In Fig.\ \ref{fig:HLE_fit_results} we also show with cyan (magenta) lines 100 posterior samples of the model line luminosity and photon energy evolution obtained from the fit excluding (including) the data within the BTI.
 The associated posterior probability density of $t_0$ is shown with the corresponding color in the bottom panel.